bayodelaoye/ravenhood/README.md

 }
 ```

-### Create a new Garment
+### Create a WatchList
 ##
-* Purpose: This fetch is sent to add a new garment to the garments table.
+* Purpose: This fetch is sent to add a new watch list to the watch lists table.
 * Method: ```POST```
 * URL: ```/api/watch_lists/```
 * Body: